Anti-austerity strikes sweep southern Europe

 Protesters jammed cash machines with glue and coins, and plastered anti-government stickers on shop windows around Spain.
 Power consumption dropped almost 13 percent with factories idled.

-More than 600 flights were cancelled in Spain alone, mainly by Iberia and budget carrier Vueling.
+More than 600 flights were cancelled in Spain alone, mainly by Iberia IGAC.L and budget carrier Vueling VULG.MC.
 Portugal's TAP cancelled about 45 percent of flights.

 In Greece, which saw a two-day strike last week as parliament voted to approve new cuts, hundreds of strikers rallied peacefully in central Athens, holding aloft giant Italian, Portuguese and Spanish flags and banners proclaiming "Enough is enough."